Summary: Money and power can't always buy you everything. But Kyoya learns that it does still help to get what you want. KyoHaru, AU oneshot

 "We run," was Kyoya's reply as he pushed her outside the door, just as the man fired his gun.

-That is, of course, after she kill him.
+That is, of course, after she kills him.

 "Come back here," the man shouted as he fired again, missing her hair.